shettyreshma549/GettingandCleaningData_Assignment/CodeBook.md

 The set of variables that were estimated from these signals are:

-mean() : mean values of multiple measurements of the original variables.
+featurename-mean-XYZ : mean values of multiple measurements of the original variables.

-std(): Standard deviation of multiple measurements of the original variables.
+featurename-std-XYZ: Standard deviation of multiple measurements of the original variables.

 activity: Descriptive name of each subject's activity Type: Factor Values: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING